 Custom Brand Identity Design

 A logo, brand mark, or brand identity is the tip of the iceberg for your organization or business.
-We provide unique solutions that give our clients a memorable first experience.
-Upon completion of a successful identity, we provide rules for it in a brand style guide document.
+We provide unique solutions that assist in generating memorable brand experiences.
+Upon completion of a successful brand identity, we provide rules for it in a brand style guide document.

 Branding Trends, and Unique Brand Identities

-Now more than ever, a unique logo design is something that everyone wants because competition constantly mimics itself.
+Now more than ever, a unique logo design is something that everyone wants because competition continually mimics itself.
 Look at how recently Google’s 2015 Brand update “inspired” similar typeface updates across the technology industry ( Read The Fast Co Article Here ).
-Google also did some attribution themselves as Lenovo’s brand update came out months prior to their own. ( View Here ) They aren’t copies of each other but their similarities are definitely part of a branding trend.
-Notice a similar weight and “e” to Google’s?
-To further the point Adidas’s brand mark seems to have been followed by a similar trend by Airbnb.

-Brands develop over time, they can take more risks that they could when they launched into their marketplaces.
-If you feel your company/organization is ready to take the next step, let us revisit your creative brief to help you stand out from your competition.
+As brands develop over time; they can take more risks that they could when they launched into their marketplaces.
+If you feel your company/organization is ready to take the next step, let us revisit your creative brief to help, you stand out from your competition.